 Let's create a data service using the Create Data Service wizard:

-- Log into the management console of WSO2 EI and click Create under Data Service.
+- Log in to the management console and click Create under Data Service.

 - Add a name for the data service and select the Enable Batch Requests check box as shown below.

 - Click Next and add a new datasource.